KyleBanks/RESTCache/README.md

     The *response* value is always an Array, even if the command returns only one response.

 If you are using the Node.js client library included with RESTCache, the callback will have the error and response values split for you, as seen in the [examples] (#examples) below.

+#### Configurable Commands

+All commands exposed through RESTCache can be enabled or disabled through simple true/false [Configuration] (#config) values.
+The majority of core commands are enabled by default, but some are disabled by default for security reasons.
+Each of the [Examples] (#examples) below indicates if a command is enabled or disabled by default.

 #### Quick Links: